NHS information about sudden confusion (delirium), with links to other useful resources.

-Silicosis is a long-term lung disease caused by inhaling large amounts of crystalline silica dust, usually over many years.
+Read about silicosis, a long-term lung disease caused by inhaling large amounts of crystalline silica dust, usually over many years.

 Read about skin cysts, which are fluid-filled lumps underneath the skin.
 They're common and harmless, and may disappear without treatment.
 Holding a warm flannel against the cyst can help it heal.

 Read about skin tags (small flesh-coloured growths), including why they occur, when they can be a problem and how they can be removed.